 A pivot door is usually used for a front door to create a grand modern statement.
 It swings open by rotating on a spindle as opposed to butt hinges affixed to a frame.
 Pivot doors are wider and heavier than a standard hinged door.

 A popcorn ceiling dates back to around the ’70s.
 It was a quick and easy way to finish a ceiling by spraying a textured finish onto the ceiling to hide imperfections.
-It has a dimpled finish that works to deaden sound but It looks horrendous and should be avoided.
+It has a dimpled finish that works to reduce sound.

 A masonry wall is a load bearing wall that combines mortar with either brick, stone or concrete blockwork.

 Melamine is a cheaper alternative to laminate.
 It is similar in its compound but cheaper to produce and not as hard wearing.

 A ‘mitre’ is a type of join where the 2 adjoining edges are cut on a 45 degree angle to create a nice corner finish.